 Some of the things that will help to achieve this include the following:

 1. Teaching people how to immediately recognize signs of domestic violence.
+Identifying it is the primary and most significant step to stopping domestic violence.

 5. Teaching individuals how to help a friend, neighbor or co-worker who is being abused by providing them with support and referring them to the 24-hour, toll-free, National Domestic Violence Hotline number at 1-800-799- SAFE (7233).